Hey therapist, I’m Allyson

 Therapist, it’s time to change this.

-You already know how to guide people through discomfort.
-Those exact same skills translate to building your practice.
 The difference is having someone who understands both the clinical world AND proven marketing strategy to walk alongside you.
 It’s me, hi.

 What I’ve learned about running a successful, premium-fee private practice…